nikolausmayer/how-long-oh-cplusplus-must-i-fathom-thee/README.md

 ```
 int array[27] = {};
 ```
-Hahah, yes, of course I want to assign the *empty scope* or a *Python dict* or the f\*cking *frog mouth operator* to my array of 27 integer numbers, thank you GCC that's *EXACTLY* what I wanted.
+Hahah, yes, of course I want to assign the *empty scope* or a *Python dict* or the f\*cking *frog mouth operator* to my array of 27 integer numbers, thank you C++ that's *EXACTLY* what I wanted.
 UGHH.

 But wait, there's more!
 Remember how numbers are kinda the same?
 Like, a zero and a one are kinda both numbers?
 Right?
 So of course they work the same way?
 Right??
 Well apparently C++ DIDN'T GET THAT MEMO BECAUSE FFFFFUUUUUUU
 ```